dontforgit/nmbp-theme/README.md

 # No More Bad Presents

+## Disclaimer

+Yes, I know that this is not the correct way to build upon a parent theme.
+This code should not be taken as a representation of the quality of code that I am accustomed to writing.
+My family is literally begging me to rebuild this site and I simply don't have the time to do it any other way.

+Maybe next year. :)

 ## Introduction

 This website was made so that families could quickly and easily share their Christmas lists with one another.